My Journey

 Hi there,

-I'm Kevin Saucier, owner of Titanic Items / TitanicItems.com, one of the largest private collections of authentic Titanic artifacts around.
+I'm Kevin Saucier, owner of Titanic Items / TitanicItems.com, one of the largest private collections of authentic Titanic artifacts and 1997 Movie Props around.
 My interest in her started as a child with a book report and the 1975 publication, "The Greatest Disasters of the 20th Century."
-Who could have guessed growing up in a broken home and having a Hell's Angel father, that I would be fortunate enough to be able to obtain such treasures?
+Who could have guessed growing up in a broken home, that I would be fortunate enough to be able to obtain such treasures?
 Here is the unlikely story...

 I was recruited by Guess?
 Jeans as a Global Corp.
 Manager in the height of their popularity.
-Initially I felt very out of place surrounded by super models, celebrities and wealth.
 Having a young family I was ambitious and within a few years was promoted to Corp.
-Executive at the Fortune 300 company.
-Soon I was interviewed on some TV shows and featured in a few magazines for my work.
-All this by the age of 32.
+Executive at that Fortune 300 company where I was interviewed on several TV show and featured in a few magazines for my work.
 College was next, using the GI Bill I graduated Valedictorian with a degree in business, minor in statistics.

 During all this time I was collecting sports cards, working with card grading experts and writing articles for hobby magazines.
 This gave me an idea to make relic cards as a side hustle.
-Now armed with a degree, some business insight and a passion for cards, I cashed-in some stock options and purchased rare fabric from the Titanic and exceedingly rare Titanic wreck wood.
-A new passion was born; Titanic Artifact Collecting!...But how to fund such a costly endeavor?
+Now armed with a degree, some business insight and a passion for cards, I cashed-in some stock options and purchased exceedingly rare Titanic relics and wreck wood.
+A new passion was born…but how to fund such a costly endeavor?

 For the first time ever affordable Titanic pieces were now regularly available to the average collector.
-Over years I reinvested the steady sales of these small relics into the purchase of other Titanic artifacts.
-Millions have benefited as the collection has been exhibited at National Museums and shown on a documentary.
+I reinvested the steady sales of these small relics into the purchase of other Titanic artifacts.
+Millions have benefited as the collection has been displayed at National Museums, shown on a documentary and ongoing international exhibits.

 Thank you, Kevin Saucier